clemcer/loggifly/docs/guide/getting-started.md

 ## Notification Services

-You can directly send notifications to Ntfy and change topic, tags, priority, etc.
+You can directly send notifications to ntfy and change topic, tags, priority, etc.

 You can also send notifications to most other notification services via **Apprise**.
 Just follow their [docs](https://github.com/caronc/apprise/wiki) on how to best configure the Apprise URL for your notification service.